Chronic Contact Mucositis/Stomatitis in Dogs…Why Cleaning Teeth Makes No Sense

 So why do vets continue to clean these teeth, or even worse, place the pet on antibiotics (either long-term or a variety of antibiotics)?
 That doesn’t eliminate the disease, it only masks it, which is also temporary.

 The solution is not more cleanings or long-term antibiotics.
 The solution is a very aggressive approach.
 Teeth must be removed, and in many instances, all of them.
 While people cringe at the thought of their dog losing all their teeth, the outcome is always favorable for the pet.
 I can tell you that I have performed tens and tens of full-mouth extractions in dogs with chronic mucositis/stomatitis, and they ALL respond favorably.
-They return to a pre-infection quality of life, and the pain and odor is GONE.
+They return to a pre-infection quality of life, and the pain and odor are GONE.

 Barden Greenfield, DVM, DAVDC

-Your Pet Dentist of Memphis and Little Rock
+Your Pet Dentist of Nashville